How the Medicare Tax Rate is Changing

-Married individuals who file separately will pay an extra tax if income is more than $125,000.
-But if married and filing jointly, you’re subject to a fee when combined income is more than $250,000.
-The additional Medicare tax rate is a Medicare surtax that totals 2.35%.
+Married individuals who file separately will pay an extra tax if income is $125,000 or more.
+But if married and filing jointly, you’ll be subject to a fee when combined income is $250,000 or more.
+The additional Medicare tax rate is a surtax that totals 2.35%.

-The cost will add to your Social Security tax rate and your state income taxes.
+This cost will be added to your Social Security and state income taxes.

 How Does the Medicare Tax Work

-Most people only pay that 2.9% flat tax rate.
-But if you earn a higher income with investment income, you could end up paying even more than this percentage.
+Most people only pay the 2.9% flat tax rate.
+But if you earn a higher income from investments, you could end up paying even more than this percentage.